erdnaxe/galene-stream/README.md

 Then you can use GraphViz to generate an image from the dot file:
 `dot -Tpng pipeline.dot > pipeline.png`.

-## Future plans

-The WISH IETF workgroup is working on the [WebRTC-HTTP ingestion protocol (WHIP)](https://datatracker.ietf.org/doc/draft-ietf-wish-whip/).
-Galène has [an experimental branch `whip`](https://github.com/jech/galene/tree/whip) implementing a WHIP server.
-OBS Studio is currently working (as of December 2022) on [adding WHIP output support](https://github.com/obsproject/obs-studio/pull/7926).

-Using WHIP directly removes the need for a transcoding gateway, and make streamers life simpler.
-Galène-stream should be considered as a temporary solution until WHIP gets standardized and implemented.

 ## License